Collections

 Biography

-J. (Joseph) Churchill Arlidge, flutist, organist, teacher, and composer, was born in Stratford-on-Avon, 17 Mar 1849,
+J. (Joseph) Churchill Arlidge, flutist, organist, teacher, and composer, was born in Stratford-on-Avon, 17 Mar 1849, and died in Toronto in 1913.
+See the Canadian Encyclopedia for a full biography.

 Scope